 Before applying to the program, you should look up the research areas of the department faculty members.
 If you find one or more areas that draw your attention, read up on the research that particular faculty members have published in that area.
 If you are interested in a particular area of research, you should arrange to meet with a faculty member and discuss it and see if they are willing to be your mentor for the program.

-The department’s Honors Committee will determine the level of honors to be awarded (Honors with Distinction, Honors with High Distinction, or Honors with Highest Distinction), based on the student’s GPA in the major and the quality of the honors work.
+The department’s Honors Committee will determine if Honors will be awarded, and if so, at which level (Honors with Distinction, Honors with High Distinction, or Honors with Highest Distinction); the student’s GPA in the major and the quality of both the thesis and the presentation will all be taken into account.

-If you meet the above requirements and would like to be considered for the Mathematics Honors Program, complete an application and submit it to math-advising-g@ucsd.edu.
+If you meet the above requirements and would like to be considered for the Mathematics Honors Program, please complete the following: